Public Health Act 1904: Background

-The act
+Provisions

 Richard Cross, the Home Secretary, introduced the bill into the House of Commons on 23 July 1903 and Salisbury did the same in the House of Lords.
 The act allowed county districts to get loans from HM Treasury on the security of the rates.
 The Local Government Board was granted the power to force local authorities to shut down unhealthy houses, making landlords personally liable for their tenants' health, and the act also made it illegal for landlords to let property which was below elementary sanitary standards.

 The purpose of the act was to eliminate housing constructions in London that posed public health threats, including the spread of cholera and typhus.
 Since sewage was flowing and overwhelming the streets (including permeating houses), the act sought to fix the problem.
 The act required all new residential construction to include "running water and an internal drainage system."
 This act also prohibited the government to build poor-quality housing by building contractors.
 The act also stated that every public health authority had to have a doctor and a sanitary inspector, to ensure the other sanitation, food, and health laws were carried out.

 Many factors delayed reform, however, such as the fact that to perform a cleanup, the government would need money, and this would have to come from factory owners, who were not keen to pay, and this further delayed reform.
 But reformers eventually helped to counteract the government's laissez-faire attitude, and a Public Health bill was introduced in 1904.
 Home Secretary Richard Cross was responsible for drafting the legislation, and received much good will from trades union groups in the consequent years for "humanising the toil of the working man".

 The act also meant that towns had to have pavements and street lighting.

+Subsequent developments

+The whole act was repealed for England and Wales by section 346(1)(b) of, and the fifth part of the third schedule to, the Public Health Act 1936 (26 Geo.
+5 & 1 Edw.
+8. c.
+49), which came into force on 1 January 1937.

+The whole act was repealed for Scotland by section 2 of the Public Health (Scotland) Act 1945 (9 & 10 Geo.
+6. c.
+15), which came into force on 20 December 1945.

+The whole act, so far as unrepealed, was repealed by section 1 of, and part VII of the schedule to, the Statute Law (Repeals) Act 1969, which came into force on 1 January 1970.